elsewhither/misinfo-osint-workshop/content/4-resources.md

 nav: Resources
 ---

- This list of resources will help you find OSINT tools for your informal reports and beyond!
+ This list of resources will help you find OSINT tools for your work in class and beyond!

+### Sites with lots of tools

 - [OSINT Framework](https://osintframework.com/)
 - [IntelTechniques - Tools](https://inteltechniques.com/tools/)
 - [Cyb_Detective](https://github.com/cipher387/osint_stuff_tool_collection)

-## Specific usecases

 ### Images